wdDai/seek.co.nz_UI_Automation/README.md

 ```

 ### Using Cucumber
-Right click on src/test/resources/UITest/*.feature to run
+Right click on src/test/resources/UITest/*.feature to run.

 ## Built With
 - Java